-Acctivate may be configured to send email through Microsoft Mail (MAPI) or Simple Mail Transfer Protocol (SMTP).
-When choosing which protocol to use, it’s important to understand the basic differences between the two.
+Acctivate may be configured to send email through Microsoft Mail (MAPI), Simple Mail Transfer Protocol (SMTP) or Gmail API (Gmail).
+When choosing which protocol to use, it’s important to understand the basic differences between the three.

 Compare and Contrast MAPI and SMTP Email Settings

-Acctivate may be configured to send email through Microsoft Mail (MAPI) or Simple Mail Transfer Protocol (SMTP).
-When choosing which protocol to use, it’s important to understand the basic differences between the two.
-This article will briefly explain how SMTP and MAPI email protocols work, as well as when it’s beneficial to use one over the other.
+Acctivate may be configured to send email through Microsoft Mail (MAPI), Simple Mail Transfer Protocol (SMTP), and Gmail API (Gmail) When choosing which protocol to use, it’s important to understand the basic differences between the three.
+This article will briefly explain how SMTP, MAPI and Gmail API email protocols work, as well as when it’s beneficial to use one over the other two.

 Microsoft Mail (MAPI)

 Emails sent from Acctivate are funneled through Microsoft Outlook before being sent to your email server (which delivers the message to the recipient).
 This requires Outlook to be installed on the workstation running Acctivate.

 - Messages sent from Acctivate can be stored in your “Sent” folder within Outlook